rdnetto/rdnetto-overlay/README.md

 [![Repoman](https://travis-ci.org/rdnetto/rdnetto-overlay.svg?branch=master)](https://travis-ci.org/rdnetto/rdnetto-overlay)

-This is an overlay for use with Gentoo and Sabayon Linux.
+This is an overlay for use with Gentoo.
 It contains packages intended for my personal use.
 Packages will be maintained on a best-effort basis, though caveat emptor.
+Where possible, most packages have tooling in place that will automatically update them as part of my system updates, so this should hopefully be more up-to-date than most other overlays.

 ## Installing